-The roads and old railway track are suitable for road bikes, but please cycle slowly and give priority to pedestrians and wildlife.
+The roads and track through the nature reserves are suitable for road bikes, but please cycle slowly and give priority to pedestrians and wildlife.
 Some of the droves can be rough and are more suited to mountain bikes.
 You should also note that not all of the droves are public rights of way (you can use OS Landranger map 182 or OS Explorer maps 140 and 141 to check).
 To help you explore we have developed four Heritage Cycling Routes.

 We have developed four circular cycle routes which take in the best of the area and tell you about the heritage you will find along the way.
 All of our routes are suitable for road bikes and include lots of opportunities for refreshment.
 The routes:-